xerial/silk/README.md

 then creates a distributed schedule for evaluating these functions in a correct order.
  * Silk memorizes already computed data, and enables you to extend workflows without recomputation.
+ * Tracability.
+Silk records functions applied to `Silk[A]` data set.
+So you can trace how the resulting data are generated.
  * Silk can call UNIX commands (as in Hadoop Streaming).

+#### Workflow queries
+ * Intermediated data generated in the workflow can be queried, using a simple query sintax (relational-style query)

 #### Object-oriented workflow programming

-A workflow in Silk is a class (or trait in Scala).
-Which allows overriding existing workflows and combining several workflows to oragnize more complex one.
+A workflow in Silk is a just class (or trait in Scala) containing functions that use `Silk[A]` data set.
+This encupsulation of workflows allows overriding existing workflows, and also combining several workflows to oragnize more complex one.
+Silk helps reusing and sharing workflows.

 ### Documentation
 For the details of Silk, visit http://xerial.org/silk